TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 5/Genesis 5.9.md

 ---

-And Enosh lived ninety years, and begat Kenan:
+Enosh lived ninety years, and became the father of Kenan.